 Fried Fish Filets.
 They’re mighty good.
 About once a month, I’ll innocently be driving down the street and my car will mysteriously pull itself into a McDonalds and I suddenly find myself eating a Filet-O-Fish Sandwich.
 I don’t get fries, so the guilt level is minimal.

-And since I’ve written this post, I wanted to pass along another brand of battered cod filets that I find to be acceptable in lieu of frying your own cod at home.
-365 Brand Beer Battered Cod Filets.
+And since I’ve written this post, I wanted to pass along a brand of battered cod filets that I find to be very acceptable in lieu of frying your own fish at home.
+365 Brand Beer Battered Cod Filets at Whole Foods.

 What is Marie Rose Sauce?